techidaily/site-youtube-sure/source/_posts/024-approved-premier-tech-to-record-your-on-air-video-on-youtube.md

 This piece of software is user friendly, but it doesn’t have as many features as other products on the market.
 Having said that, it is still an excellent tool that will help you live stream gameplay easily.
 Although it doesn’t come with built-in video editing software, it is possible to download another program to do this for you (i.e. Filmora).
 Flashback Express has the ability to record through your headset or microphone as well.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3UyJuZYzjt0?si=W87GeyzVKVORAk7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### 9. [VLC](https://www.videolan.org/vlc/index.html)

  **Price:** Free